With more employees seeking job flexibility, many companies now embrace hybrid working as a way to boost satisfaction, retention and performance.

 For example, lowering real estate costs allows you to reinvest savings into remote collaboration tools or provide access to local co-working spaces.

 Hybrid working also benefits employees financially.
 Reduced spending on commuting and childcare gives workers more disposable income.
-For many employees, savings can equal a raise.
+For many employees, savings equal a raise.

-With less face-to-face interaction, employers may worry about maintaining a strong organizational culture.
-After all, culture thrives on camaraderie.
 However, Buffer’s research shows that 75% of remote workers feel connected to their colleagues.

 While it takes extra effort, technology helps bridge the gap between the office and home.
-Scheduling regular virtual gatherings for employees to connect and have their voices heard helps build meaningful relationships.

 Not being able to track employee activities at all times can be a concern for managers used to monitoring performance.